nataliehman/academic-kickstart-hugo-portfolio/content/author/admin/_index.md

 I'm currently looking for opportunities in starting a new career path as a UX Designer.

-My technical experience was developed through working in a small advertising technology company as a Front-end Developer.
+My previous experience was a Front-end Developer in a small advertising technology company.

 I was always curious about having a career in Design, which led me to learn about User Experience.
-To develop my general knowledge, I have took part in projects that demonstrates the different methodologies used.
+To develop my knowledge, I have undertaken projects that demonstrates the different UX methodologies I have learnt so far.